biancamika/digital-garden-template/_notes/3. Permanent Notes/We serve others through our emotional labor.md

 ---
 title: We serve others through our emotional labor
 ---
-# We serve others through our emotional labor
 ## Reference
 - **Source:** [[Seth Godin]]; [[This is Marketing (Book)]]
 - **Keywords:** [[permanent notes]]